Beech Forest, Victoria

 Beech Forest is a town in Victoria, Australia.
 The area of Beech Forest is largely used for potato farming.

 History

 The town was named after the many myrtle beech trees of the area.
 Beech Forest Post Office opened on 10 May 1890 and closed in 1994.

 Infrastructure

 The town had a railway station on the Crowes railway line from 1902 until 1962.
 Much of the route of the old railway has been converted to the Old Beechy Rail Trail, via which cyclists and walkers can travel 45 km between Beech Forest and Colac.

+Flora

+The forest is primarily characterized by: